Akselera Tech

 Overall Paid Clicks-8% (improved efficiency)

-If your business relies on phone calls, you are flying blind without call tracking.
-Research shows that phone calls convert at 10x the rate of website clicks, and 70% of mobile searchers use click-to-call.
-Yet most service businesses count every call as a "conversion" without knowing whether it was a new customer or an existing one asking about their bill.
-The fix does not require Rogers-level AI.
-Even basic call tracking tools (CallRail, CallTrackingMetrics, WhatConverts) can distinguish new calls from repeat calls, track which keyword generated each call, and give your bidding algorithm clean data to optimize against.
+You don't need Rogers-level AI.
+The principle is the same at any scale.
+Phone calls convert at 10x the rate of website clicks, and 70% of mobile searchers use click-to-call.
+Yet most service businesses count every call as a "conversion" without knowing if it was a new customer or an existing one asking about their bill.
+Basic call tracking tools (CallRail, CallTrackingMetrics, WhatConverts) can distinguish new calls from repeat calls, track which keyword generated each call, and give your bidding algorithm clean data.

 Case Study 7: Law Firms — 300-800% ROI